 - IRS or California Franchise Tax Board

-If the estate has no monetary assets to pay the claims, the estate’s real property must be sold to satisfy outstanding debts.
+If the estate has no monetary assets to pay the claims, its real property must be sold to satisfy outstanding debts.

 Using a Legal Document Assistant Service to Close Probate Estate